Skip to main content

 2. Creating Contents Without Results Can Be Draining

 Blogging for months and even years and not seeing any results can feel exhausting.
 It takes a lot of effort and time to create a content.
 There are moments when I question myself, Is this really for me?
 Can I truly be a blogger?
 But I always remind myself that other creators must have felt the same when they were just starting out.
-Hitting “publish” gives me a sense of fulfillment, so I even if it feels like there’s no results yet, I can see my own progress and I’m genuinely happy with the improvements I’ve made.
+Hitting “publish” gives me a sense of fulfillment, so even if it feels like there’s no results yet, I can see my own progress and I’m genuinely happy with the improvements I’ve made.

 3. The Technical Side is Overwhelming